jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 	}
 }
 ```

-### <a name="100conventional"></a><br/>Fully conventional style !!!
+<a name="100conventional">&nbsp;</a>
+### Fully Conventional Style

-If you use only local dependencies (jar dependencies located as bellow), you don't even need to write a build file.
+If your project uses local file dependencies only (jar dependencies located as below), you don't even need to write a build definitions.
-Note that local dependencies have to be located in subfolder corresponding to its scope (build, compile, runtime,...).
+Note that local file dependencies have to be located in sub-folder corresponding to its scope (build, compile, runtime,...).

 ![Project layout full convention](img/full-convention-project.png)

-### Eclipse style
+### Eclipse Style

 If Eclipse is your IDE, you can just reuse information from the _.classpath_ file by using the Eclipse plugin.
 Project name, source folders and dependencies can be deducted from this file.
 Just activate the Eclipse plugin (see below).

-### Custom builds with third parties
+### Custom Builds with Third Parties

 Your build class can depend itself from managed dependencies